 The National Oceanic and Atmospheric Administration’s (NOAA) Dr. Nancy Foster Scholarship Program provides support for master’s and doctoral studies in oceanography, marine biology, maritime archaeology and all other science, engineering, social science and resource management disciplines involving ocean and coastal areas particularly by women and members of minority groups.

 East-West Center Graduate Degree Fellowships support graduate study at the University of Hawai‘i (UH) in fields relevant to the goals and objectives of the East-West Center (EWC).
 Fellowships are awarded annually in an international competition.
-To apply for study beginning in the 2019-2020 academic year, the deadline is December 1, 2018.
+The deadline recently has been December 1.

 The fellowship comprises a competitively based $10,000 award to a graduate student actively engaged in thesis research relevant to marine conservation.
 Research topics may address any aspect of conservation; a focus on fisheries issues is not required.
 The application deadline is February 1 annually.